Assessing the Uncertainty and Robustness of the Laptop Refurbishing Software: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we conduct an empirical study to evaluate the detection accuracy, prediction uncertainty, and adversarial robustness of six sticker detection models in the laptop refurbishment process.
+In this paper, we conduct an empirical study to evaluate the detection accuracy, prediction uncertainty, and adversarial robustness of six sticker detection models in the laptop refurbishing software.
 We adopt the Monte Carlo Dropout method to quantify the prediction uncertainty and measure uncertainty from two aspects: uncertainty in classification and regression.
-In addition, we present novel robustness metrics to evaluate the robustness of the models regarding detection accuracy and uncertainty.
-As for the benchmark datasets, in addition to the original dataset, we synthesize two datasets using two vision language models.
-Besides, we generate three adversarial datasets using an adversarial attack method.
-The results show different performances of different models, and \fasterrcnnv and \retinanetv achieve the overall best performance in terms of all metrics.
-We also provide model selection guidelines and lessons learned.
-Future works include quantifying uncertainties of the overall laptop refurbishing process and investigating methods to generate large-scale realistic laptop image datasets.
+Besides, we present novel robustness metrics to evaluate the robustness of the models regarding detection accuracy and uncertainty.
+The results show \fasterrcnnv and \retinanetv achieve the overall best performance regarding all metrics.
+Future works include quantifying uncertainties of the entire laptop refurbishing process and automatically generating realistic image datasets.